lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

-*I would like to thank Thomas Ptacek for reviewing this blog post and bearing with me as I struggle through trying to come up with human-readable explanations for all of this stuff; and Sean Devlin for reminding me that Sage is an excellent educational tool.*
+*I would like to thank Thomas Ptacek for reviewing this blog post and bearing with me as I struggle through trying to come up with human-readable explanations for all of this stuff; Sean Devlin for reminding me that Sage is an excellent educational tool; and Watson Ladd for pointing out a correction w.r.t the Hasse invariant (the Hasse-Witt matrix is undefined, not singular.)*

 [c101]: https://www.crypto101.io
 [costello]: https://eprint.iacr.org/2016/413